-- $26,000 in scholarship opportunity.
-Bring us a 3.5 or greater GPA, an ACT composite of at least 25 and an ACT math score of 28 or more and an Engineering Excellence Scholarship is yours.
+Incoming freshmen: bring us a 3.5 or greater unweighted GPA, an ACT composite of at least 25 (or 1200 SAT) and an ACT math score of 28 (650 SAT) or more and an Engineering Excellence Scholarship is yours.
 Offer guaranteed.
-Four-year scholarships range from $12,000 – $26,000 — making UWM Engineering an even greater value.
+Four-year scholarships range from $12,000 – $26,000 and include paid undergraduate research opportunities with our engineering and computer science faculty — making UWM Engineering even more valuable.

 UWM is a top-ranked research university

-- 2% — that’s right!
+That’s right!
 UWM is among the top 2% of the nation’s research universities, ranked R1 by the Carnegie Classification.
-Imagine the prestige of graduating from one of only 115 universities in the nation to receive this elite status.
+Imagine the prestige of graduating from one of only 131 universities in the nation to receive this elite status.

-- 1 Princeton Review 2016 Best Midwestern University ranking, based on overall academic excellence and student reviews.
+UWM is a Princeton Review 2019 Best Midwestern University, based on overall academic excellence and student reviews.